eduNEXT/xblock-controlled-navigation/README.rst

   random order.
 This randomization is unique to each learner.
 If disabled, the children components will be displayed in the order they were added to the Controlled Navigation component.
+- **Subset Size**: If the **Randomness** setting is enabled, this setting allows the course author to specify the number of children components that will be displayed to the learner.
+By default, it is disabled (0), and all the children components will be displayed.
 - **Forward Navigation Only**: If enabled, the learner will only be able to navigate to the next component.
 If disabled, the learner will be able to navigate to the next and previous components.
 By default, it is enabled.